whitneyxlachelle/Sprint-Challenge-Applied-Javascript/README.md

 2. What is an event?

-An event can be triggered by the user action
+An event can be triggered by the user action.

 3. What is an event listener?

+EL is a code that is executed when a user interaction event happens on a webpage.

 4. Why would we convert a NodeList into an Array?

+Conversions allows us to use array methods.

 5. What is a component?